mponton/vault-ocsp/README.md

 Vault OCSP supports the same environment variables as the Vault command line interface.
 You will probably need to set `VAULT_ADDR`, `VAULT_CACERT` and `VAULT_TOKEN` to use it.

+When the command line argument `-automount` is specified and not `0` the argument `-pkimount` will be ignored.
+The value used with `-automount` tells Vault OCSP what parts of the URL path should be extracted as the Vault PKI mount point.
+For example, a value of `1` will extract a single level so, from a request path of `/pki1/OCSP_BASE64_DATA`, `pki1` will be extracted as the Vault PKI mount to use for this request and `OCSP_BASE64_DATA` will be passed on to the OCSP responder.
+A level value of `2` would handle, for example, a setup where all your PKI mounts are located under `/pki` (e.g. `/pki/foo`, `/pki/bar`, ...).

 The command line arguments `-responderCert` and `-responderKey` are mandatory and should point to a PEM encoded X.509 certificate file and